A Friend of the Family (miniseries): Development

 Nick Antosca wanted to retell Jan Broberg's story after watching Abducted in Plain Sight (2017).

 Robert Berchtold, a close family friend, kidnapped and sexually assaulted Jan Broberg at ages 12 and 14.
-Jan and her mother Mary Ann Broberg wrote a memoir titled Stolen Innocence: The Jan Broberg Story (2003) about these events.
+Jan and her mother, Mary Ann Broberg, wrote a memoir titled Stolen Innocence: The Jan Broberg Story (2003) about these events.
 In 2017, Broberg told her story in the television documentary Abducted in Plain Sight.
-After watching the documentary, Nick Antosca "couldn't stop thinking about it" and considered Broberg's family fascinating.
+After watching the documentary, Nick Antosca was preoccupied with it and considered Broberg's family fascinating.
 He later read Stolen Innocence, which he said "was relatable in that we all have vulnerabilities that somebody can use against us".
 Despite admiring Abducted in Plain Sight, Antosca thought the story was too intricate for an 90-minute runtime; he wanted to work with Broberg and her family to retell the events with more context and depth.
 Antosca and his colleagues studied many trial transcripts, FBI notes, interviews, and childhood journals about the case.
-In May 2020, it was announced Universal Content Productions was developing a series about Broberg's kidnappings; Antosca was to write and executive produce the series under his banner Eat the Cat, and Jan and Mary Ann Broberg would serve as producers.
+From the show's conception, he knew it would not include anything "exploitative or potentially gratuitous or uncomfortable".
+Antosca said viewers should be able to process each part of the story without being overwhelmed by anything that felt exploitative.
+He said A Friend of the Family should not show any of Broberg's abuse as a teenager, believing it would not serve the series' purpose.

-Jan received several offers to tell her story in a feature film, television film, or miniseries but she thought the pitches were "too slick" and asked questions like "How did you ever forgive your parents?" that lacked understanding about her family's experiences.
-In March 2019, Antosca and Alex Hedlund contacted her about the project; she said he distinguished himself from other filmmakers in wanting to tell her story in his "sincerely empathetic" approach, saying, "There was care and concern ...
-So I was like, 'I think they get it.
+Jan Broberg had received several offers to tell her story in a feature film, television film, or miniseries but she thought the pitches were "too slick" and asked questions like "How did you ever forgive your parents?" that lacked understanding about her family's experiences.
+In March 2019, Antosca and Alex Hedlund contacted her about the project; she said he distinguished himself from other filmmakers in wanting to tell her story in his "sincerely empathetic" approach.
 Antosca stated he did not want to tell Broberg's story unless it benefited her family.
 In A Friend of the Family, he wanted to explain her parents' actions and choices, which he deemed only possible with her assistance.
 The Brobergs hoped the show would help people recognize grooming, coercion, and manipulation.
 The writers often invited Jan to give detailed suggestions.
 According to Antosca, she was vital to the "human story" depicted in the series, which is more immersive, empathetic, and relatable for the viewer.
-Broberg stated she has told her story many times "because I want to help people see it before it's too late", and abuse from "someone you know, someone you often love and usually trust" is common but not discussed enough.
+Broberg stated she has told her story many times "because I want to help people see it before it's too late", and abuse from known, loved and trusted people is common but not discussed enough.